1957 Nebraska Cornhuskers football team

-The 1957 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big 7 Conference in the 1957 NCAA University Division football season.
+The 1957 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big 7 Conference in the 1957 college football season.
 The team was coached by Bill Jennings and played their home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

 New head coach Jennings had only been on the Nebraska football staff for one year, as backfield coach, before ascending to the top spot.
 With three new assistants on staff, he faced a very difficult 1957 schedule.
 A home opener against Washington State would be followed by three straight road games, one of which was against longtime nemesis Pittsburgh.
 Upon the return to Lincoln there would be one more nonconference game against always-tough Syracuse, the first meeting of these teams since 1929.
 Now in its 16th year, the long stretch of Nebraska futility would be difficult to halt against this slate.